John95ac/Info_NPC_Extractor_xEdit_script_Mantella-CHIM-SPID-DCA-READ/README.md

 # 📜 PASCAL "Info NPC Extractor For SSEEdit Mantella - SPID - READ"

-script for ssedit, with the function to extract information from the npc and utilsairlsa for Mantella, SPID or reading,
+Script for SSEEdit, with the function to extract information from the NPC and utilize Mantella, SPID, or reading.

 ---